We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 You are required to develop your plan, implement your plan, and maintain and revise your plan.

 Reducing the risk of exposure to illnesses through cleaning and disinfection is an important part of reopening public spaces and will require careful planning.
 Everyone has been called upon to slow the spread of infectious diseases, such as COVID-19, through social distancing and preventive hygiene, including frequent hand washing and wearing face coverings.
+Below is a summary of the increased risks workers faced during the COVID-19 pandemic.

 The EPA has compiled a list of disinfectant products that can be used against viruses, including COVID-19.
 The list includes ready-to-use sprays, concentrates, and wipes.